PreviousPreviousHomeNext

 2. In 1870 Goodnight founded the Rock Canon ranch in Colorado, showing that ranching on the Plains could be successful; in 1876 he founded the JA Ranch in the Texas Panhandle – others followed.

-4. In 1876, Good night founded the JA Ranch in the Texas Panhandle.
-In 1880, he founded the Panhandle Stock Association to hunt down rustlers – eg it was a PSA detective who killed Billy the Kid in 1881.
+4. In 1880, Goodnight founded the Panhandle Stock Association to hunt down rustlers – eg it was a PSA detective who killed Billy the Kid in 1881.

 This map shows the land owned by the Swan Cattle Company in Wyoming, showing the blocks of land owned by the Company which enabled them to control the entire range.